intellifactory/fastinvoke/README.markdown

 ## Building

-Invoke `MSBuild.exe` in the root directory of the checkout.
+Invoke `Build.cmd` in the root directory of the checkout.

 ## Documentation